Drug crimes in WA

 Philbrook Law in WA

-Talk with Philbrook Law Office immediately if you’ve been arrested for a drug crime in Washington or Oregon
+Talk with Philbrook Law immediately if you’ve been arrested for a drug crime in Washington or Oregon

 An arrest is not a conviction.
-At Philbrook Law Office, we intervene immediately on your behalf.
+At Philbrook Law, we intervene immediately on your behalf.
 We explain that you have the right to remain silent.
 We’ll do the talking for you.
 We raise every available defense that applies to your case.
 We negotiate plea agreement and alternatives to criminal courts.
 We have a strong record of success representing people charged with drug offenses.
 To schedule an appointment at one of our offices in Vancouver or Battle Ground, WA, please call 360-695-3309 or fill out our contact form.
 We represent clients in Clark County the greater Portland area, and throughout Oregon and Washington.

 Related Articles